HeWeMel/nographs/docs/source/api.rst

    alias of Callable[[Vertex, Traversal], Iterable[Sequence]]

-   For a given `Vertex` and a `Traversal`, your NextEdges function reports outgoing edges in the form of an Iterable of Sequences.
+   For a given `Vertex` and a `Traversal`, your NextEdges function reports *outgoing edges*, each in the form of a sequence with the following

-   Each sequence describes an edge.
-It starts with the vertex the edge leads to.
-In case of a weighted edge, the weight is the next element.
-You can provide further elements, and they will be included in traversal results, if you demand this by using option *labeled_paths* of method *start_from* of the `Traversal`.
+   elements:

+   - *end_vertex* of the edge
+   - optionally, a *weight*
+   - optionally, further elements with *additional data*.

+   Note: Since each outgoing edge starts at the given vertex, this information is not repeated here (compare `edges <nographs.Edge>`).

    Used for `adapting graphs with labeled edges <labeled_graphs>`.

+   Your additional data will be included in traversal results, if you demand this by using option *labeled_paths* of method *start_from* of the `Traversal`.

 .. data:: nographs.VertexToID